zecarrera/legacy-code-kata-series/kata1.md

 # Legacy Code Kata 1

+Refer to the [readme.md](README.md) for an overview of the kata series and the code base we're working on.

 ## Learning aims

 Understand the pains of working with a badly designed legacy code base: